-The 2010 Howard Hughes Medical Institute Precollege and Undergraduate Science Education Program Grant to The University of Alabama sponsors four programs over four years that will:
+The 2010 Howard Hughes Medical Institute Pre-College and Undergraduate Science Education Program Grant at The University of Alabama sponsors four programs over four years that will

-• increase the diversity and training of students attracted to careers in
+- increase diversity and training of students attracted to careers in science

-• train current and future teachers in innovative pedagogy, and
+- train current and future teachers in innovative pedagogy

-• enhance the success of students studying sciences.
+- enhance the success of students studying other sciences

 1. UA-HHMI Undergraduate Researcher Program